pantheon-systems/documentation/source/content/guides/wordpress-configurations/05-wordpress-cache-plugin.md

 ### Increase the Default Time to Live Value

-You can increase he default time to live value to improve the chances that a visitor will request a cached page.
+You can increase the default time to live value to improve the chances that a visitor will request a cached page.
 Cached page requests reduce page load times.

 1. Log in to your WordPress site as an administrator.